Charliemowood/atom-guide/README.md

 # Opening, Editing, and Saving Files

+In this section, there will be a focus on getting started with several basic tasks in Atom using the graphical interface of your system.
+You may prefer to use the [Command Line](#setting-up-and-using-atom-from-the-command-line-to-open-files-and-folders).

+### Open a file in Atom

+### Edit a file in Atom

+### Save a file in Atom

 # Opening Folders as Projects, and Editing Files within Projects

+### Opening Atom

+To open a project in Atom, you will need to open it in the graphical interface in your system first.

+Navigate to Atom in your system:

+* In **MacOS**: *Finder* > *Applications* > *Atom*.
+* In **Fedora**:
+  * Click on *Activities* in the top left hand corner.
+  * Click the bottom icon on the left hand side of the screen, it is called *Show Applications*.
+  * A new window with a search bar and a selection of icons will open.
+If you can see the Atom icon, click on it.
+  * Otherwise type Atom into the search bar and press enter.

+You should now be able to see that Atom has opened successfully.

+### Opening Folders as Projects

+To open folders in your system as Atom projects, follow the procedure below:

+* Navigate to *File*.
+* Select from the dropdown *Open*
+* A small window will open.
+* You are now inside your filesystem.
+Choose a folder that you would like to open.
+* Click *Open* in the bottom right hand corner to confirm your choice.

+Your folder will now be open as a project in Atom.

+### Editing Files in Projects

+On the left-hand side of the screen, you will see a sidebar with all files in the project.

+To navigate to and edit a particular file in the project.
+Click on the name of the file in the sidebar and the selected file will open.
+You can now make any edits you wish and [save](#save-a-file-in-atom) the file.

 # Changing Default Tab Space Size